zwegner/x86-sat/README.md

 behavior.
 The intrinsics guide is backed by an XML file with all of this data in an easily parseable format, which we use here to build a Z3 model.

+So far, only these features of Intel's pseudocode are supported:
+* Basic unary/binary arithmetic/bitwise operations, and ternary conditionals
+* Bit slices, both reading and writing
+* `IF`/`CASE` conditionals (which are predicated when they can't be statically resolved)
+* `FOR` loops
+* Function definitions/calls
+See `tokens`/`rules` in `parse.py` for the most up-to-date information.

+There are many functions used in Intel's documentation that are not explicitly given in the XML.
+For now, these are almost all unsupported (see `INTR_GLOBALS` in `evaluate.py` for the current list).

-This method is inherently limited.
-The intrinsics only cover a subset of x86 instructions, so this will mostly be useful for investigating hand-rolled SIMD code, etc. Handling memory might be possible but would certainly be very slow.
+This method of generating models is inherently limited.
+The intrinsics only cover a subset of x86 instructions (presumably until a PDF reader is added), so this will mostly be useful for investigating hand-rolled SIMD code, etc. Handling memory might be possible but would certainly be very slow.
 Handling control flow is likely out of scope for now too.